nmazzucco/TRAC3D/CER_GOB/README.md

 # CER_GOB harvesting-intensity model

-This folder contains the R pipeline used to estimate harvesting intensity, harvested stem counts, and grain output for the `CER_GOB` dataset using experimental traceological training data.
+This folder contains the R pipeline used to estimate harvesting intensity, harvested stem counts, and grain output for the `CER_GOB` dataset of GÖBEKLİ TEPE harvesting inserts using experimental traceological training data.

 The script trains a Random Forest regression model on experimental observations (`CAT == 1`) and applies the model to archaeological observations (`CAT == 2`).
 Predicted working time is converted into estimated harvested stems and grain weight, then summarised at tool level.